Center for Optimized Student Support

-- Implementing City Connects, a research-based approach to student support currently in 16 Boston public elementary schools (K-5/K-8) and 8 Springfield, Mass., elementary and middle schools
+- Implementing City Connects, a research-based system of student support in 55 public and private schools across Massachusetts, New York, and Ohio

-- Integrating a systematic approach to student health and wellness in public schools that includes a flexible New Balance Foundation curriculum on nutrition, physical activity, bullying, and healthy choices
+- Integrating a systematic approach to student health and wellness in public schools that includes a flexible New Balance Foundation Healthy Life Skills curriculum on nutrition, physical activity, bullying, and healthy choices

 - Developing an early childhood model of student support that addresses the specific out-of-school issues affecting children 3 to 6 years old

-- Piloting an optimized student support approach for secondary schools in collaboration with an urban high school in Dayton, Ohio
+- Piloting an optimized student support system for secondary schools in collaboration with an urban high school in Dayton, Ohio

 - Researching the impact of optimized student support on immigrant children, funded by the Foundation for Child Development [more]